Priyamvashishtha1/Dkenterprises/README.md

-# Shadcn/UI Landing Page Template
+# Priyam Vashishtha for DK Landing Page Template

 ## <a href="https://ui.shadcn.com/" target="_blank">ShadcnUI</a> + <a href="https://react.dev/" target="_blank">React</a> + <a href="https://www.typescriptlang.org/" target="_blank">TypeScript</a> + <a href="https://tailwindcss.com/" target="_blank">Tailwind</a>.